kkoomin/kkoomin/README.md

 </div>

 - Hello there!
-- Currently working as a front-end developer at [Lunasoft](https://lunasoft.co.kr) in Seoul, Korea.
+- Currently working as a frontend developer at [Lunasoft](https://lunasoft.co.kr) in Seoul, Korea.
 - Studied software engineering at [Flatiron School London](https://flatironschool.com/).
-- Expert in React, Angular, SCSS and open to any other front-end skillsets!
+- Expert in React, Angular, SCSS and open to any other frontend skillsets!